Treatment | UNDERWATER TREADMILL

 Swimming can be good to improve the flexion of the limbs with no weight bearing forces or impact.
 However often the conditions are not stable (e.g. waves, sand,).

 The action in the treadmill activates the hind limbs muscles more effectively and allows accurate gait assessment.
-Brooke can show her clients signs of fatigue in the dog to help with their walking program at home.
-She also uses treatment techniques during gait for optimal performance.
+Education is key for our clients to show signs of fatigue in the dog to help with their walking program at home.
+We also uses treatment techniques during gait for optimal performance.

 The underwater treadmill is a clean, controlled environment and allows the dog to be introduced slowly to water.
 This is particularly beneficial for water anxious dogs.
 Often after a few sessions the dog is able to start a water program at home or the beach where they previously have been too anxious.